Autodesk/arnold-usd/NAMING_CONVENTIONS.md

  int arnold:max_bounces=99
 }

+Primvars will be converted as user data on the Arnold nodes, at the exception of those in the arnold: scope that will be translated as built-in attributes.
+In the above example "int primvars:arnold:max_bounces = 99" will be equivalent to "int arnold:max_bounces=99"

 ## Arnold Shaders

 Arnold shaders are supported with UsdShade Shader primitives.
 The info:id attribute should be the shader name, with an "arnold" namespace.
 The attributes will be in the "inputs" scope.